Cell Phone Screens Wholesale: What Repair Shops Should Buy in 2026

 Shift 4: Aftermarket Screen Quality Has Improved

-The gap between aftermarket and OEM screens has narrowed significantly.
-2026 Soft OLED screens from tier-1 manufacturers deliver 93–95% color accuracy versus original — up from 88–90% two years ago.
-Hard OLED has improved similarly.
+Aftermarket screen quality in 2026 is a near-OEM proposition.
+First, soft OLED screens from tier-1 manufacturers now deliver 93–95% color accuracy versus original, up from 88–90% two years ago.
+Second, hard OLED has improved similarly.
+For example, a credible "premium" soft OLED tier now passes without customer complaint.
 This means:

 The 2026 Cell Phone Screens Wholesale Priority List